-During the project’s first year, the Indigenous-led sexual violence prevention center will be established at Pine Ridge.
-The center’s start-up will rely on community engagement and coordination activities, cultural adaptation of IMpower and intensive staff training in program adaptation, implementation and evaluation.
+During the project’s first year, the Indigenous-led sexual violence prevention facility — called Wahwala Iyohlogya, which translates to “Peaceful Means” in English — will be established at Pine Ridge.
+Its start-up will rely on community engagement and coordination activities, cultural adaptation of IMpower and intensive staff training in program adaptation, implementation and evaluation.

-The project also includes a youth-led documentary that will follow the establishment of the center and the implementation of IMpower.
+The project also includes a youth-led documentary that will follow the establishment of Peaceful Means and the implementation of IMpower.
 Through storytelling and other Indigenous methods, the documentary will highlight the strengths and resilience of Native American communities, and efforts toward reducing sexual violence among Indigenous peoples.

-Guided by Sharon Teo-Gooding, professor of film at the Johnny Carson School of Theater and Film, and Jaida Grey Eagle, Oglala Lakota documentarian and co-producer of the “Sisters Rising” documentary, Indigenous youth will learn about filmmaking, from conceptualization to shooting and editing, and will participate with elders in the premier of the film locally and nationally.
+Guided by Sharon Teo-Gooding, professor of film at the Johnny Carson School of Theater and Film, Indigenous youth will learn about filmmaking, from conceptualization to shooting and editing, and will participate with elders in the premier of the film locally and nationally.

 I could have become a statistic.
 But I was raised by countless, beautiful, strong women on both sides of my family to know that kind of treatment was wrong.”

 — Damon Leader Charge, director of tribal outreach, University of South Dakota

 Throughout the project, all research will be done after receiving tribal approval.
 Tribes will own the data from their respective communities.